6 Common Types of Car Transmissions and How They Function

 Because of its simplicity, the stick shift is less likely than any other gearbox type to require costly repairs.
 And if it does, it is expected to be cheaper and easier to replace.

-Typically, for decades, when it came to performance, the standard was the only option.
-And nearly every race and sports vehicle on the planet had one.
-In most high-end performance automobiles.
+For decades, the standard was typically the only option when it came to performance.
+And nearly every race and sports vehicle on the planet had one, including most high-end performance automobiles.

 However, manual transmission has been surpassed by the Dual-Clutch or semi-auto transmission in recent years.